-6100 - Equality of Rights in American Constitutional Law Elective Courses Course has prerequisites
+6100 - Equality of Rights in American Constitutional Law

 (3 hours).
 Prerequisite: Constitutional Law.
-The study of individual rights in federal constitutional law emphasizing cases not generally covered in the introductory constitutional law course, with emphasis on the concepts of substantive due
+The study of individual rights in federal constitutional law emphasizing cases not generally covered in the introductory constitutional law course, with emphasis on the concepts of substantive due process, procedural due process, suspect and invidious governmental classifications in violation of the equal protection clause, and protection of other fundamental rights, as well as an examination of constitutional litigation under the primary civil rights enforcement statutes.